MiguelCastillo/jsCompiler01/README.md

 jsCompiler
 ==========

-Visual Studio integration with Google Closure Compiler
+jsCompiler is a Visual Studio integration plugin for Google Closure Compiler.
+It primaliry allows you to configure Google Closure Compiler to process your JavaScript, display the generated JavaScript and report error and warning found in your JavaScript code.

 Downloads